-Estimate: The proposal would increase revenues in SFY2009-10 by \$140 million.
+Estimate: The proposal would have no impact on revenues in SFY2010-11.

-2. Proposal to Enhance the Low Income Housing Tax Credit
+2. Proposal to Expand the Low-Income Housing Credit

-Background: Chapter 63 of the Laws of 2000 created a new program entitled the "New York State Low-Income Housing Program."
-Based on the federal program, taxpayers enter into agreements with the Division of Housing and Community Renewal for a long-term commitment to low-income housing.
+Background: The New York State low-income housing tax credit program was established in 2000 to promote the construction and rehabilitation of low-income housing in New York State.
+The credit is similar to the federal low-income housing credit and is administered by the New York State Division of Housing and Community Renewal.
 The amount of the credit depends upon the applicable percentage of the qualified basis of each low income housing building.
-The amount allocated is allowed as a credit against tax for 10 years, and is available under the Corporate Franchise, Personal Income, Bank and Insurance taxes.
+The amount allocated is allowed as a credit against tax for 10 years and is available under the Corporate Franchise, Personal Income, Bank, and Insurance taxes.
 Unused credits may be carried forward indefinitely.
-The total amount of the credit currently available is \$200 million, or \$20 million per year.
-This was increased from \$160 million (\$16 million per year) in the enacted State budget from 2008-2009.
+The total amount of the credit currently available is \$240 million, or \$24 million per year.
+This was increased from \$200 million (\$20 million per year) in the 2009-10 enacted State budget.

-Proposal: This proposal increases the aggregate dollar amount of low-income housing tax credit the Commissioner of Housing and Community Renewal may allocate from \$20 million to \$24 million for tax year 2009.
+Proposal: This proposal increases the aggregate dollar amount of low-income housing tax credit the Commissioner of Housing and Community Renewal may allocate from \$24 million to \$28 million per year.